vacp2p/rfc-index/nomos/data-availability-layer.md

 #### Sending Data

 Zones are responisble for creating data chunks that need to be stored on the blockchain.
-The data SHOULD be sent to Nomos data availibity nodes.
+The data SHOULD be sent to provider nodes.

 #### Encoding and Verification